-If you are really unlucky, a cutworm will go down a row of plants, cutting off each young plant as it goes.
-The only limit to the damage is how far the cutworm can go in one night!
+If you are really unlucky, a cutworm will go down a row of plants, cutting off each one as it goes.
+The only limit to the damage is how far the cutworm can travel in one night!

 Remember that in some cases, cutworms will also climb up a plant and feed on the fruit, buds, or leaves.
 There is even one variety (the glassy cutworm) that feeds on the roots of plants.

-You may also catch cutworms red-handed in the act of climbing on or chewing on your plants.
+You may also catch cutworms in the act of climbing up or chewing on your plants.
 As mentioned before, you are most likely to see them in the dusk or evening hours.

-Moths are the adult form of cutworms, so if you see them in your garden, there is a good chance that you have cutworms, or that you will in the future.
-There are some steps you can take to interrupt the life cycle of cutworms – more on this later.
+Moths are the adult form of cutworms.
+If you see them in your garden, there is a good chance that you have cutworms, or that you will in the near future.

-Birds like to feed on cutworms, so if you see more than usual in your garden, then it could be a sign that there is an infestation of cutworms (or some other pest that birds like to feed on).
+Birds like to feed on cutworms.
+If you see more birds than usual in your garden, then it could be a sign that there is an infestation of cutworms (or some other pest that birds like to feed on).

 If you can make the birds feel welcome, they might help you with your problem (more on this later).

-There are plenty of ways to get rid of cutworms on the plants in your garden, and to keep them away.
+There are plenty of ways to get rid of cutworms on the plants in your garden and keep them from coming back.

 It is possible that a cutworm could climb over or under the tube.
-However, it is more likely that it will keep crawling along flat ground to find easier prey, like the weeds in your garden, which are conveniently unprotected!
+However, it is more likely that it will keep crawling along flat ground to find easier prey (such as the weeds in your garden, which are conveniently unprotected!)